thayub/test-dev/README.md

 # test-dev - Coding challenge
-This page consists a set of coding challenges for JavaScript (NodeJS/AngularJS) developer role at Isentia.
+This page consists a set of coding challenges for JavaScript (NodeJS/ReactJs) developer role at Isentia.

 # Purpose
 Aim of this test is three fold,

 - evaluate your coding abilities
 - judge your technical experince
-- understand how you design a solution
+- understand how you design a solution (we expect a basic backend and frontend)
+- Abilities to setup Testing in the solution, feel free to add Unit Testing, Api based Testing, End-to-End Testing.

 # How you will be judged
 You will be scored on,

-- coding standard, comments and style
+- coding standard, comments and style.
-- unit testing strategy
+- unit testing / api testing / End-to-End Testing strategy (Optional).
-- overall solution design
+- overall solution design.
-- appropriate use of source control
+- appropriate use of source control.
+- Cloud based tools used in solutioning. (optional)

 # Intructions

-- Please use JavaScript, NodeJS, ExpressJS, and ReactJS for the following challenge
+- Please use JavaScript, NodeJS, ExpressJS, ReactJS, AngularJs and VueJs for the following challenge
 - Candidate should put their test results on a public code repository hosted on Github
 - Once test is completed please share the Github repository URL to hiring team so they can review your work